yozoon/ViennaLS/README.md

 ```
 cmake .. -DVIENNALS_PRECOMPILE_HEADERS=ON
 ```
-If ViennaLS was build with shared libraries and you use ViennaLS in your project (see above), CMake will automatically link them to your project.
+If ViennaLS was built with shared libraries and you use ViennaLS in your project (see above), CMake will automatically link them to your project.
 In order to build a release of your own project with better runtime performance, but longer build times, use the following CMake option when building a release:
 ```
 VIENNALS_USE_PRECOMPILED=OFF